 A sensor reading that quickly or rises or falls (positive or negative) from the set zero value, possibly so much that the reading becomes invalid.

-3. No sensor/eDART communication.
+3. No sensor to eDART/CoPilot communication.

-The sensor reading cannot be obtained by the eDART.
+The sensor reading cannot be obtained by the eDART or CoPilot.